marknotton/OpenCore-EFI/README.md

 Only differences I made were:

-- NVRAM boot-args looked like this: -v keepsyms=1 debug=0x100 alcid=1 npci=0x3000 -wegnoegpu -s
+- **NVRAM > boot-args:** `-v keepsyms=1 debug=0x100 alcid=1 npci=0x3000 -wegnoegpu -s`
-- NVRAM csr-active-config: <FF0F0000>
+- **NVRAM > csr-active-config:** `<FF0F0000>`

-"npci=0x3000" and "-wegnoegpu" flags seemed to resolve freezing / black screens.
+`npci=0x3000` and `-wegnoegpu` flags seemed to resolve freezing / black screens.
 Possibly relating to the GPU.
-After Big Sur was installed successfully, I was able to remove "-wegnoegpu"
+After Big Sur was installed successfully, I was able to remove `-wegnoegpu`

-"-s" and the "csr-active-config" puts the installation into "single user mode" this was needed to bypass an error that looked something "Disk4 : device is write locked".
+`-s` and the `csr-active-config` puts the installation into "**single user mode**" this was needed to bypass an error that looked something "Disk4 : device is write locked".

 When booting into the "Install macOS Big Sur (external)" with this single user mode switched on, you'll be asked to enter an option.
 Just type 'exit' and press Enter.

 See here: https://www.olarila.com/topic/10793-macos-big-sur-11-beta-10-20a5395g/page/2/?tab=comments#comment-124857

 **IMPORTANT: After I managed to install Big Sur to the SSD, the second reboot would go into an infinite loop.
 Restarting the PC and making no progress.
-At this point I needed to remove the "-s" argument.
+At this point I needed to remove the `-s` argument.
 In the OpenCore Boot Menu I also selected the "Reset NVRAM" option, which changed the BIOS's boot order and renamed the UEFI USB drive to "OpenCore" instead of the USB manufacturer (SanDisk) name.
 You may not need to do any of this at all if you don't get the "device is write locked" error.**

 After saving the config.plist file for the last time, and before booting into BIOS (16:42), I'd recommend checking your config using this sanity checker: